Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 Despite the difficultly of applying recent AI breakthroughs to visual material, Facebook has a good reason to hope LeCun can build a computer vision system that does work.
 Facebook user content is more visual than ever, and it continues to move in that direction.
 Hate and disinformation on the platform is also increasingly visual.
 Some of the most toxic or harmful user content comes in the form of images and videos (such as deepfakes).

-LeCun is now working on a different, and hopefully more efficient, approach to pre-training image classifiers.
-Like natural language processing models, computer vision models do far better at specific recognition tasks if they’re first pre-trained with massive piles of unlabeled image data, then allowed to structure that data in a way that helps them form a basic knowledge of how the visual world works.
+LeCun is now working on a different, and hopefully more efficient, approach to pretraining image classifiers.
+Like natural language processing models, computer vision models do far better at specific recognition tasks if they’re first pretrained with massive piles of unlabeled image data, then allowed to structure that data in a way that helps them form a basic knowledge of how the visual world works.

 LeCun’s current research focuses on ways to reduce the number of image attributes the AI must focus on to just the really important ones—ones representing the subject of an image or video, for example, and not the background.
 He explains that the vast majority of images that can be numerically expressed within the huge theoretical space are just random combinations of attributes that don’t depict anything found in the natural world.
 Only a small sliver of all the possibilities represent things the model might encounter in images posted on Facebook.